nikkoxd/nikkoxd/README.md

 <h2>about me</h2>

 Hi!
-My name is nikko, I'm a software engineering student from Russia<br>
+My name is nikko, I'm a software engineering student from Russia
-I really like bash scripting (don't look at my dotfiles repo activity)

 <h2>skills & tools</h2>